Card scheduling

 • During a review, click in the top right corner of the page.

-When a card is unscheduled, it's elligible to be automatically added to reviews again after 7 days.
+When a card is unscheduled, it's eligible to be automatically added to reviews again after 7 days.

-Once you have reviewed all you due cards and unschedule cards are available, a link Study more next to the study button in the deck's page will appear.
-It allows you to immediately schedule up to 20 cards.
+Once you have reviewed all your due cards and unscheduled cards are available, a Study more link next to the study button on the deck's page will appear.
+It allows you to immediately schedule up to 50 card variants.